-Aston Funds came into being in November 2006, when a group of investors in association with the long-standing executive team of CEO Stuart Bilton and President Ken Anderson purchased the mutual fund business from Dutch bank ABN AMRO, which had acquired the asset manager from holding company Alleghany Corporation only six years before.
-Together, Bilton and Anderson have more than 50 years of investment management and mutual fund industry experience and at the time saw an opportunity to expand upon their original idea of pairing experienced boutique institutional asset managers with the firm's expertise in mutual funds.
+Aston Funds came into being in November 2006, when a group of investors in association with CEO Stuart Bilton and senior management purchased the mutual fund business from Dutch bank ABN AMRO, which had acquired the asset manager from holding company Alleghany Corporation only six years before.
+The Aston team saw an opportunity to expand upon their original idea of pairing experienced boutique institutional asset managers with the firm's expertise in mutual funds.

-In 2007, its first full year under the Aston name, the firm made up for time lost under the previous regime by introducing a number of funds.
-Relationships were established with new subadvisors and funds launched from established partners Montag & Caldwell and River Road in an effort to enhance and broaden the Aston lineup.
+In its first three years under the Aston name, the firm made up for time lost under the previous regime by introducing a number of funds.
+Relationships were established with new subadvisers and funds launched from established partners Montag & Caldwell and River Road in an effort to enhance and broaden the Aston lineup.
 In 2008, Aston also added Alternative strategies to address investor demand for offerings less correlated with the returns of traditional stock and bond strategies.

 Growth continued in 2009 and 2010 with new subadvisory relationships with experienced managers at Lake Partners, Herndon Capital Management, as well as with a new small-cap value fund from River Road run by veteran fund manager Eric Cinnamond.
 In April 2010, Affiliated Managers Group (AMG) acquired the outside interest in Aston, providing additional long-term stability to the organization.